What is broadband?

 Available broadband speeds

 You can't simply have any speed you desire when choosing a broadband package.
 You will be limited by what's available in terms of the fastest speed you can get where you live.
-And you will be limited by the fact that broadband providers offer a range of package 'levels' you will have to choose between.
+And you will be limited by the fact that broadband providers offer a range of package 'levels' that you will have to choose between.
 Here's a breakdown of speeds available, what you can do with them and who offers them.
 Bear in mind that (especially with the very fast speeds) not all of them are widely available across the UK.

 - 10-11Mbps – The common average for an ADSL broadband connection.
 It's fast enough to stream HD TV and movies to one TV, but not for UHD 4K, and it will buckle in a household with multiple users